Open Source

 rampart.sh ↗

-Rampart intercepts agent actions at the OS layer before they execute.
+Rampart intercepts agent tool calls at the OS layer before they execute.
 Network requests, file writes, subprocess spawns — all evaluated against your policy profile.
 If an action violates policy, it's blocked.
 The agent sees a failure; you see a log entry.

-• OS-layer interception via eBPF and syscall hooks
+• OS-layer interception via LD_PRELOAD and process shims

 • Policy-as-code: YAML rules, version-controlled

-• Works with Claude Code, Cursor, Cline, and similar tools
+• Works with Claude Code, Codex, Cursor, Cline, and any MCP server

 • Ships with default profiles tuned for common agents